-- Reset the image catalogues FF.cat, ThAr.cat, Dark.cat, Object.cat by the command CO init ? reset - Acquire at least 2 flatfield and two Wavelength calibration images (create an OB in p2pp). - Initialize the DRS for the night with the command @@ init [guess] 0.85 where guess is the name of a previously saved guess session.
+- Reset the image catalogues FF.cat, ThAr.cat, Dark.cat, Object.cat by the command @@ init ? reset - Acquire at least 2 biases 2 flatfield and 2 wavelength calibration images (create an OB in p2pp). - Initialize the DRS for the night with the command @@ init [guess] 0.85 where guess is the name of a previously saved guess session.
 Typically this is the session saved in the night before.
-The seesion names are formed automatically from the filenumber of the first calibration exposure in the catalogue ThAr.cat and the prefix ThAr, e.g., ThAr0741.
+The session names are formed automatically from the filenumber of the first calibration exposure in the catalogue ThAr.cat and the prefix ThAr, e.g., ThAr0741.